britton-jb/sentinel/README.md

   registrator_callback: {MyApp.Accounts, :setup} # your callback function (optional), should return {:ok, user} or {:error, message}
 ```

-See `config/test.exs` for an example of configuring Sentinel
+See `config/test.exs` or the Sentinel example repo for an example of
+configuring Sentinel

 `invitation_registration_url`, `confirmable_redirect_url`, and
 `password_reset_url` are three configuration settings that must be set